-SAVE THE DATE – Well be back at Carling Heights Optimist Centre in London, ON Saturday March 5, 2022.
+SAVE THE DATE – Well be back in London or nearby in Middlesex County on Saturday March 5, 2022.
 Come LEARN, SHOP, and GROW with us:

 - a day of fun, shopping, and learning for novice to advanced home gardeners.

 - great deals for those seeking seeds, supplies, decor, local food, and other products

 - three educational and interesting talks throughout the day

 - the opportunity to meet and chat with local community groups or get advice from horticultural experts

 if you want to grow any plants or trees and especially if you like the idea of growing your own food, this is the place to learn how to do it and buy what you need!

 Use the links below to find the wonderful garden supplies, non-profit gardening groups, and catalog suppliers who usually participate in our Seedy Saturday.
 Their links are safe and can be used to connect to their Websites and Facebook pages to easily locate what you want.
 Here you will also find a great group to join (virtually for now) for more fun and learning about gardening.

 2021 Wrapup – Thanks to all who joined us for our 2021 virtual Seedy Saturday Garden Fest.
 It was our first attempt at doing an online event and we have heard that attendees enjoyed the 3 excellent speakers.
 What an engaged audience!
 In addition to the talks, there were more than 65 questions asked and answered during the morning!
 Thanks to our sponsor Signal Boost and to all attendees who donated!
 Your donations helped us cover the costs of speakers and technology to run this event and continue our work in the community.
 Much appreciated!